outovhush/revops-data-portfolio/README.md

 Showcasing some examples of my work in sales and revenue operations

+Hi I'm Andrew👋

-Hi I'm Andrew I have a background in natural sciences and physics.
-I  have been always passionate about finding insights and uncovering the hidden gems.
-The natural sciences worked the same way, a hypothesis need to be tested and validated in an experiment.
+I have a background in natural sciences and physics.
+I  have been always passionate about finding insights and uncovering the hidden knowledge gems in data.
+The natural sciences worked the same way, a theory need to be tested and validated in an experiment.
 The experiment would provided data that need to be carefully analysed to get at the conclusions.
 So I got to understand things like random variables, distributions and 2SD before the Internet grew big and data analytics went mainstream.

 My background taught me that in business world any data work should make case for the business decisions.
 Rigorous analytics and dramatic dashboards are no use unless they carry actionable insights that can provide for a business impact.

 If your revenue process follows a defined methodology it can provide the meaningful data-points.
-Then it takes a matching tool, namely the CRM, to capture them.
+Then it takes a matching tool, the CRM, to capture them.
 Unlike the Titanic dataset the real life data samples would have errors and inconsistencies, and must be laboriously cleaned and transformed before it is good for the analysis.

-Here are few examples of my practical data work in the revenue operations.
+Here are few examples of my practical work in the revenue operations👇🏼

+### Sections:
+Business analysis, business process engineering Business and revenue modelling
+Operational reporting & BI
+Data analysis and hygiene

 ## Project 1